Preface

 Output requirements.txt

-If you need to output the package as requirements.txt
+If you need to output the package as requirements.txt, you can generate it with the following command

 |